awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-python.md

 In this exercise you create script that uses the SDK for Python to transcribe speech into text\.
 To complete this exercise, you need to:
 + Install the AWS CLI\.
 For more information, see [Step 2: Set up the AWS Command Line Interface \(AWS CLI\)](setup-asc-awscli.md)\.
 This installs the AWS SDK for Python \(Boto\)\.
 + Have a speech file in \.WAV or \.MP4 format that is stored in an S3 bucket that has the proper permissions\.
-For more information about the permissions needed for Amazon Transcribe, see [Using Identity\-based Policies \(IAM Policies\) for Amazon Transcribe](access-control-managing-permissions.md)\.
+For more information about the permissions needed for Amazon Transcribe, see [Permissions Required for IAM User Roles](security_iam_id-based-policy-examples.md#auth-role-iam-user)\.
 The location must be in the same region as the endpoint that you are calling\.
 This example assumes that the file is in an Amazon S3 bucket named `test-transcribe` and that the file name is `answer2.wav`\.

 ```
 from __future__ import print_function